Ada-Developers-Academy/core-unit-1/python-oop/intro-to-decorators.md

 Piece of code | Notes |
 --- | --- |
 Definition of `wrapper_function` | The definition of the decorator.
 This needs to be defined before it's used as a decorator.
-The wrapper function should always take in one argument (read notes about `wrapped_func`).
+The wrapper function should always take in at least one parameter, which will receive the function being wrapped.
 The function body should define an inner function (see notes for `inner`).
 The decorator must return the `inner` function.
 Definition of `inner` | An inner function defined in the decorator used for the decorator pattern. **Replace this** name with any valid function name (`inner` is fine!).
 This function body should include all logic that extends the wrapped function.
 The function body should invoke the wrapped function at least once.
 `wrapped_func` | **Replace this** name with any valid variable name (`wrapper_func` or `func` is fine!).
-The wrapper function should always define one parameter.
-This parameter will always represent the wrapped function.
+The wrapper function should always define at least one parameter.
+This parameter will receive the wrapped function so that it can be called inside the new `inner` function.
-Definition of `wrapped_function` |
+Definition of `wrapped_function` | The definition of the function being wrapped.
+It will be called within the newly created wrapped function, where it will be available as the first parameter to `wrapper_function`
 `@wrapper_function` | **Replace this** with the name of the decorator (wrapper).
 This line should always start with `@` and be the line above the wrapped function signature.

 ### A Medium Example With Syntax